martinber/noaa-apt/docs/usage.md

 use noaa-apt for automatic image reception.
 [Here you can see the default configuration file](./default_settings.toml).

+Keep in mind that newer versions of the program will need newer versions of this file.
+When executing a new version of noaa-apt your settings file will be moved to `settings.OLD` and a updated `settings.toml` will be created.
+You will need to move your changes to the new file afterwards.

 ### Profile

 The profile can be set using a commandline option, or you can change the default